Thinking critically about research

 Agree with them!
 Generally you should agree with the students: many things can influence memory.

 Next: Show Scenario 1.
-Students answer in pairs.

 Part 2: Scenarios